On 30 April 2015, we released our final decision on Essential Energy's distribution determination for the 2014-19 regulatory control period.

 On 20 May 2015 the AER wrote to the NSW and ACT network businesses setting out how it proposes to correct a small number of administrative errors in its 30 April determinations.
 This is to ensure that the associated legal documents accurately reflect its decisions.

 In May 2015, Essential Energy applied to the Australian Competition Tribunal for merits review and the Federal Court for judicial review of the AER’s final 2014-19 distribution determination.
-The Tribunal hearings commenced in September 2015.
 The tribunal made its decision on 26 February 2016.
+It remitted the decisions back to the AER to be remade in accordance with its orders as to the value of imputation credits (gamma), return on debt and operating expenditure (opex).

 The AER is required to determine the revenue allowance for Essential Energy under the National Electricity Rules.
 The AEMC deferred the full regulatory determination process for Essential Energy’s next regulatory control period (2014–19).
 As part of the transitional arrangements, the AER determined a placeholder revenue allowance for a transitional regulatory control period (1 July 2014 to 30 June 2015) on 16 April 2014.